taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - Object-Oriented Software Construction by Bertrand Meyer
 - Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans
 - Patterns of Enterprise Application Architecture by Martin Fowler
+- Beautiful Code: Leading Programmers Explain How They Think by Andy Oram, Greg Wilson

 Tutorials